-WHA utilizes qualitative fault tree analysis as a tool to determine the risks associates with systems, products, or processes.
-The hazards of concern (often fire) are analyzed to determine the elements of causation (faults) that is visually represented in a fault tree diagram.
-From the fault tree diagram the relationships between faults, identify vulnerability in the design, and areas that are double-fault protected are apparent.
-These realizations aid engineers in design decisions, and is useful for demonstrating safe design.
+- Qualitative Fault Tree Analysis: WHA utilizes qualitative fault tree analysis as a tool to determine the risks associated with systems, products, or processes.
+The hazards of concern (often thermal runaway, fire, and/or explosion) are analyzed to determine the elements of causation (faults) that are visually represented in a fault tree diagram.
+From the fault tree diagram, the relationships between faults, identified vulnerabilities in the design, and areas that are double-fault protected are apparent.
+These realizations aid engineers in design decisions and test direction and are useful for demonstrating safe design.

 - Quantitative Fault Tree Analysis: Qualitative fault trees can further be expanded to quantitative fault trees that are useful for probabilistic risk assessment.
 WHA performs Fault Tree Analysis consistent with IEC/ISO 31010 Risk Assessment Techniques and NASA Fault Tree Handbook with Aerospace Applications.

 - Probabilistic Risk Assessment: WHA tailors the analysis with the unique design consideration of our client’s products and systems in mind.
 The techniques utilized are consistent with ASTM E3159:2018 Standard Guide for General Reliability.
 Bathtub curve analysis, Weibull Analysis, and the application of life cycle concepts that are standard throughout the manufacturing industry in assessing reliability are just a few examples.

 Electrostatic Discharge is a known source of ignition in the fuel gas industry and has been considered to be the source of ignition of several oxygen related fires that occurred in hyperbaric chambers as the result of unsafe practices due to insufficient hazard analysis.